 What is Couple & Relationship Therapy?

 At the Brisbane Centre for Attachment & Relationships, our therapists use a gold-standard, evidence-based form of couples and relationship therapy, called Emotionally Focused Couple Therapy (EFCT).
 We improve attachment security in intimate relationships by taking a non-blaming, non-judgmental approach that prioritises the attachment bond between intimate partners.
-We work with monogamous and non-monogamous couples as well as polycules and multipartnered relationships of a range of constellations.
+We work with all types of attachment relationships, monogamous and non-monogamous.
 To improve relationship security, we unpack relationship conflict by focusing on repetitive cycles of interaction that partners get caught in where they trigger each other’s attachment panic and react in rigid, protective ways.
 When this happens, each partner’s best attempt to get their emotional needs met unfortunately triggers the other to react defensively and serves to create distance and pain, rather than closeness and emotional safety.
 We call this a negative pattern or cycle a “dance” because the steps are so well known and each partner affects the other intimately.
 Most intimately connected people know the steps of their pattern very well and often feel helpless to change the steps.

 In couple and relationship therapy, we aim to help partners to see their pattern and exit it by sending more clear messages about emotional needs in ways that do not trigger the defenses and fears of the other.
 We go to the heart of the matter by uncovering the deeper needs and fears that often go unheard and by helping partners express these to one-another in clearer, more vulnerable ways.
 This creates a new dance/cycle of connection, safety and security.